 A modern solution for old-school research reporting

-RMIT University needed a new way to organize submissions for a national research assessment that will impact future funding.
-Previously dependent on manual (and maddening) spreadsheets, the process didn’t reflect the caliber of research it was meant to represent.
+RMIT University needed a new way to organise submissions for a national research assessment.
+Previously dependent on manual (and maddening) spreadsheets, the process didn’t reflect the calibre of research it was meant to represent.
 So RMIT worked closely with Slalom Build to design and build a web-based workflow management application that reduces complexity, improves accuracy, and makes the grade.

 Data Engineering, Information Architecture, Experience Design, Agile Coaching, Cloud Transformation

 AWS CloudFront, AWS Fargate, Amazon Aurora, ReactJS, PostgreSQL, Material UI Design, Amazon S3, Amazon Cognito, Okta, Lighthouse, AWS DMS

 Every three to five years, the Australian government assesses the research quality of universities across the country.
 Known as Excellence in Research for Australia (ERA), the process compares Australia's university research against international benchmarks.
 This creates incentives to improve the quality of research.
 An ERA score can impact an institution’s reputation, so preparing a quality submission is paramount.

 Part of that preparation is assigning one or more Field of Research (FoR) codes to each research output (e.g. journal article, exhibit) submitted for ERA review.
 Every discipline has a unique FoR code, and this taxonomy helps ERA track active areas of research across all universities.